Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Experiments

-\cref{tab:svg_results} and \cref{fig:qual_others} demonstrate AGDC's superior performance in high-precision settings.
-While IconShop produces visible results at 8 bits but degrades at 9 bits and fails completely beyond 10 bits, AGDC generates continuous vector outputs with inherent infinite precision that maintain quality comparable to IconShop's best outputs.
-Ablation studies further confirm that both key components ($\text{MLP}_{\text{EOS}}$ and $\mathcal{L}_\ell$) contribute meaningfully to the enhanced performance.
+\paragraph{Results.} \cref{tab:svg_results} and \cref{fig:qual_others} illustrate IPAM's superior performance in high-precision settings.
+While IconShop produces visible results at 8-bit precision but degrades at 9 bits and fails completely beyond 10 bits, IPAM robustly generates continuous vector outputs with its inherent infinite precision, maintaining generation quality comparable to IconShop's best outputs.
+Ablation studies further confirm that both key components, $\text{MLP}_{\text{EOS}}$ and $\mathcal{L}_\ell$, consistently contribute to the performance gains.